 the lack of accessibility to substantial funds in order to rectify a large number of them.
 Although this is a

-, 10
+Removed, 10

 hurdle every budding business goes through, Martin has several angel investors who he has structured a

 deal with that will go into effect at the end of September.
 The deal will distribute a substantially large